ntnyq/taro-define-config/README.md

 Improve your TaroJS project configuration experience with:

 - auto-suggestions
 - type checking (Use // @ts-check at the first line in your config file)
 - documentation
 - deprecation warnings

 ## Prior Art

 - [eslint-define-config](https://github.com/Shinigami92/eslint-define-config)

-## Todo

-- [ ] Migrate npm packages types related to `lib/config/npm`

 ## Related link